Wikinaut/MyStreamRecorder/README.md

 MyStreamRecorder
 ================

-MyStreamRecorder is a simple LINUX commandline-based stream recorder and scheduler with e-mail-notification.
+MyStreamRecorder is a free simple LINUX commandline-based stream recorder and scheduler with e-mail-notification.

+It has been developed and tested on OpenSuse 12.1.

 The basic usage is
 ```